Best swimming headphones: 7 fully submergible options

 Love training to music and want to do exactly that in the pool?
-Here are nine waterproof headphones for swimming
+Here are seven waterproof headphones for swimming

 If you’re someone who likes to workout to a particular playlist, or needs an audiobook to see them through the longer training days, it may be time to invest in some waterproof swimming headphones that can keep you company while you swim.